Polygonal equalities and virtual degeneracy in $L_{p}$-spaces: Introduction

-where $\{ z_{1}, \ldots, z_{n} \}$ is a subset of $L_{p}(\Omega, \mu)$ and $\alpha_{1}, \ldots, \alpha_{n}$ are non-zero real numbers such that $\alpha_{1} + \cdots + \alpha_{n} = 0$.
-Such equalities are especially enlightening if $0 < p \leq 2$.
-In this case, $L_{p}(\Omega, \mu)$ has $p$-negative type but it does not have $q$-negative type for any $q > p$.
-So if $0 < p \leq 2$ we may view each non-trivial $p$-polygonal equality as being an instance of non-trivial equality in a $p$-negative type inequality for $L_{p}(\Omega, \mu)$, and \textit{vice-versa}.
-Theorems \ref{vd:simplex} and \ref{thm:H} classify all non-trivial $p$-polygonal equalities in $L_{p}(\Omega, \mu)$, $0 < p \leq 2$.
-Corollaries \ref{Lp} and \ref{cor:H1} then classify the subsets of $L_{p}(\Omega, \mu)$, $0 < p \leq 2$, that have strict $p$-negative type.
-Our approach in the case $0 < p < 2$ is based on a new property of $L_{p}$-spaces that we call virtual degeneracy.
-Specialization to the case $p=1$ reveals a more general form of Theorem \ref{elsner}.
-The Hilbert space case $p = 2$ is notably different on account of the parallelogram identity and is thus treated separately.
-In the case $p > 2$ we obtain partial results about the collection of all non-trivial $p$-polygonal equalities in $L_{p}(\Omega, \mu)$.
-One reason for studying $p$-polygonal equalities in $L_{p}$-spaces is that they preclude the existence of certain types of isometry.
-For example, Theorem \ref{embed} shows that if $0 < p < \infty$ and if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq p$, then: (1) $(X,d)$ is not isometric to any linear subspace $W$ of $L_{p}(\Omega, \mu)$ that contains a pair of disjointly supported non-zero vectors, and (2) $(X,d)$ is not isometric to any subset of $L_{p}(\Omega, \mu)$ that has non-empty interior.
+Another reason for studying $p$-polygonal equalities in $L_{p}$-spaces is that they preclude the existence of certain types of isometry.
+Theorem \ref{embed} shows that if $0 < p < \infty$ and if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq p$, then: (1) $(X,d)$ is not isometric to any linear subspace $W$ of $L_{p}(\Omega, \mu)$ that contains a pair of disjointly supported non-zero vectors, and (2) $(X,d)$ is not isometric to any subset of $L_{p}(\Omega, \mu)$ that has non-empty interior.
 Furthermore, in the case $p = 2$, it follows that we also have: (3) $(X,d)$ is not isometric to any affinely dependent subset of $L_{2}(\Omega, \mu)$.
-These theorems are, in fact, special instances of a more general embedding principle (Theorem \ref{iso:emb2}): If $(Y, \rho)$ is a metric space whose supremal $p$-negative type $\wp$ is finite and if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq \wp$, then $(X,d)$ is not isometric to any metric subspace of $(Y, \rho)$ that admits a non-trivial $p_{1}$-polygonal equality for some $p_{1} \in [\wp, q]$.
+These theorems are instances of a more general embedding principle (Theorem \ref{iso:emb2}): If $(Y, \rho)$ is a metric space whose generalized roundness $\wp$ (see Definition \ref{neg:gen} (3)) is finite and if $(X,d)$ is a metric space that has strict $q$-negative type for some $q \geq \wp$, then $(X,d)$ is not isometric to any metric subspace of $(Y, \rho)$ that admits a non-trivial $p_{1}$-polygonal equality for some $p_{1} \in [\wp, q]$.
 It is notable in all of these instances that the metric space $(X,d)$ can, for example, be any ultrametric space.
-As a result we obtain new insights into sophisticated embedding theorems of Lemin \cite{Lem} and Shkarin \cite{Shk}.
+This provides new insights into embedding theorems of Lemin \cite{Lem} and Shkarin \cite{Shk}.